 Imagine you want to start a new business.
 But you need some money to fund your new venture – you need a loan.
 So you show up at your local bank and see two different loan officers sitting at their desks waiting for customers.
 Both of them are birds.
 (We’re imagining, remember!)

 At one desk is an austere hawk.
-The hawk looks noble, but a bit scary - definitely not friendly.
-At the other desk is a soft, innocent-looking dove just sitting there smiling at you.
-Which bird are you going to ask for the loan: the austere hawk or the friendly dove?
+The hawk looks noble but a bit scary – not friendly.
+A soft, innocent-looking dove is sitting there smiling at you at the other desk.
+Which bird will you ask for the loan: the austere hawk or the friendly dove?

 You ask the dove, of course!
 And you get your loan at a great rate because the dove is a softie (it even has friends who can print money!).

-This is an easy way to remember that a “dove” is someone advocating “easy” monetary policy that increases total cash available in the economy, while a “hawk” advocates more austere “tight” money policies.
+This is an easy way to remember that a “dove” is someone advocating an “easy” monetary policy that increases the total cash available in the economy.
+In contrast, a “hawk” supports more austere “tight” money policies.

 Hawks and doves have been contrasted symbols in many cultures since ancient times.
 Hawks naturally signified aggression, war, and hunting.
-And doves became a symbol of peace ever since the Hebrew Torah recounted the story where Noah sent out a dove that discovered olive branches - a sign that confirmed that the flood was subsiding, and peace could resume on earth.
+And doves became a symbol of peace ever since the Hebrew Torah recounted the story where Noah sent out a dove that discovered olive branches – a sign confirming that the flood was subsiding and peace could resume on earth.

-In the United States, the terms hawk or dove are most often applied to members of the Federal Open Market Committee (FOMC) at the Federal Reserve since the 12 members of that committee set Monetary Policy for the entire United States.
+In the United States, the terms hawk or dove are most often applied to members of the Federal Open Market Committee (FOMC) at the Federal Reserve.
+The 12 members of that committee set Monetary Policy for the entire United States.
 The Federal Reserve System (or “The Fed” for short) is the system of central banks, governing boards, rules, and committees set up by the Federal Reserve Act of 1913 to pursue the following:

 - Set monetary policy to promote pricing and currency stability, control inflation rates, and promote employment in the US

-- Monitor financial and economic indicators in order to diminish systemic risks in the US financial system
+- Monitor financial and economic indicators to diminish systemic risks in the US financial system

 - Foster the security and efficiency of the US banking system by providing payment and settlement transactions